Marketing Manager

 What to consider to get your template published

-So, if you want to get your template published on our Marketplace, take them into account.
+So, if you want to get your template published, take them into account.

 Designing your xTiles template in a few easy steps